14 Historic Places That Are Now Abandoned

 Catskills Resorts, New York

 In the heyday of the 1950s, the Catskills were home to over 500 resorts catering to New York’s Jewish families, and the “Borscht Belt” continues to live on in movies and shows like Dirty Dancing and The Marvelous Mrs. Maisel.
-But in real life, many of these hotels, including The Pines (pictured)—once a sprawling resort with an indoor skating rink, pool with a huge concrete arch spanning across it, and “sky bridge” to the restaurant—declined in popularity and now dot the countryside in a state of ruin, ghostly remnants of the joy they were once filled with.
-Unfortunately, though, most of these are “attractions” so creepy, they are off-limits to tourists.
+But in real life, many of these hotels, including The Pines (pictured)—once a sprawling resort with an indoor skating rink, pool with a huge concrete arch spanning across it, and “sky bridge” to the restaurant—declined in popularity and now dot the countryside in a state of ruin, ghostly remnants of the joy they were once filled with just like these abandoned mansions.

 Michigan Central Station, Detroit